Tithe applotment books: Our guide to finding your Irish ancestors’ land

 Tracing Irish ancestry is difficult because many key records from the country are missing, including 19th century census records.
 Tithe applotment books are therefore an important Irish family history resource.
 However, there are a couple of limitations.
 Only the head of the household was recorded, so you won’t find other relatives.
 Also, the tithe was applied solely to agricultural land, which largely excludes urban areas and landless labourers and tradesmen.

-There was also a tithe system for England and Wales, which led to the creation of tithe maps in the 1840s.
+There was also a tithe system for England and Wales, which led to the creation of tithe maps in the 1830s and 1840s.

 Where to find tithe applotment books online